Japanese Chin Grooming Guide: Coat Care, Shedding, Bathing & Daily Routine

 This guide is designed to help you:

 Whether you’re caring for a puppy or an adult Japanese Chin, proper grooming is one of the easiest ways to improve their quality of life—and strengthen your bond at the same time.
+To better understand your dog’s age and adjust grooming routines, use this Japanese Chin age calculator.

-Japanese Chin dogs do shed, but usually less than heavy double-coated breeds.
 Most shedding happens when old hair falls out naturally or during seasonal changes.
 Regular brushing helps remove loose hair before it ends up on furniture or clothing.

 Japanese Chin Coat Characteristics and Care Impact